 When your child is ill the evening before or the day of school, please keep your child home.
 Children who run a fever, vomit, experience diarrhea, coughing, sore throat or other cold/flu related symptoms are not ready for a rigorous day of school.
 They need at least 24 hours of rest before returning to school.
-If you would like to pick up your child's homework, please notify the Office in the morning.
+If you would like to pick up your child's homework, please notify the school office in the morning.

-Due to COVID-19, any student with a temperature of 100.4 or above will not be permitted on campus, per county and state guidelines.
+Due to COVID-19, any student with a temperature of 95.5 or above will not be permitted on campus, per existing county and state guidelines.
+Typical illness and temperature policies and procedures will remain in place.

-Medication
+A. Medication

 It is desirable for medication to be administered at home.
-However, it is recognized that some students are able to attend school regularly because of the effective use of medication in the treatment of chronic disabilities or illness.
+However, we recognize that some students can attend school regularly because of the effective use of medication in the treatment of chronic disabilities or illness.
 It is also recognized that in many short-term illnesses, medication may need to be continued after a student returns to school.
-To accommodate this we need:
+To accommodate this, we need:

 - 1. The original container must accompany all medicine or drugs. - 2.
 A written physician's order and parental consent form: "Authorization for Any Medication Taken during School Hours" District Form, which includes the medication name, reason for medication, dosage, schedule, anticipated number of days to be administered, and side effects of the medication. - 3.
-Students may not carry any medication with them on campus including over -the-counter medication or asthma pumps.)
+Students may not carry any medication with them on campus including over-the-counter medication or asthma pumps.

-Returning to School After an Injury or Serious Illness
+B. Returning to School after an Injury or Serious Illness

 When a child is injured on or off campus and returns to school with a cast, crutches, splints, etc., he/she needs a doctor's clearance.
-This clearance should include any physical limitations or special instructions (e.g.: No PE for a week).
+This clearance should include any physical limitations or special instructions (e.g. No PE for a week).
 Without a written medical clearance, the child will be excluded from school.
 This is done for the protection of your child as well as for the safety of others.

-Supervision
+Supervision and Safety